joewing/ScalaCad/README.md

 ## Creating a 3D Model.

-A simple embedded domain-specific language (DSL) for creating models is available in the `net.joewing.csg.primitives` package.
+A simple embedded domain-specific language (DSL) for creating models is available in the `net.joewing.scalacad.primitives` package.

 ### 3D Objects